lucidmachine/ericslenk.com/content/blog/publishing-a-pelican-site-with-circle-ci.md

 Summary: How to publish your Pelican static site from CircleCI.
 Status: published

+Today we're going to learn how to build and publish a static website from The Cloud (Other People's Computers)!

 # 0. Prerequisites
 Before we get started you'll need to get yourself: